- Hard costs include expenses directly related to the physical construction a building.

 - Soft costs include expenses indirectly related to construction of a building.

-- Construction costs impact the the return of an investment, and its budget should be analyzed thoroughly before investing.
+- Construction costs impact the return of an investment, and its budget should be analyzed thoroughly before investing.
 When examining a real estate investment opportunity, Fundrise performs a detailed budget analysis - one of the over 350 data points considered in our underwriting process.

 Hard costs, often referred to as “brick-and-mortar costs”, encompass the actual physical construction of real estate development.
 These costs cover the material and labor that go into property development.
 Some example of material hard costs include cement, drywall, carpet, sod grass are examples of hard construction costs.
 Labor hard costs can include things like grading, site excavation, landscaping, and carpentry.